DecSloan/Holiday_Calculator/README.md

 If input not in destination list then prompted to choose fro list.
 Once a correct city is chosen, index is found and the corresponding cost is found through the values list.
 Print statement with the chosen destination and the price is displayed.
+Plane cost is also converted to an integer so we can use it later for the total cost.

     print("Welcome to the Holiday calculator!")
     print(" ")